risevest/octonet/docs/Consumer.md

 ## Decorators

-Decorators are annotations required to support the event classes.
-The two decorators used in Octonet are as follows:
+NATS is a **pub-sub** system and itr works using the [Subject messaging system](https://docs.nats.io/nats-concepts/subjects).
+It consists of **publishers** and **subscribers**.
+Subscribers listen for data on a specific **subject**, In our case a group of related subscribers are called **streams**.

+The following decorators are used for NATS in Octonet:

-- **stream** [*@stream(name: string, ...groupMiddleware)*]: This decorator is annotated at the top of an event class (more on that later) to depict an event group.
-It's a way of grouping an event and its related handlers.
+- **stream** [*@stream(name: string, ...groupMiddleware)*]: This decorator is annotated at the top of an event class (more on that later) to depict a stream.
+It's a way of grouping an subject and its related subscribers.

-- **subscribe** [_@subscribe(event: string, ...middleware)_]: The handler decorator is annotated at the top of a handler function (contained in an event class).
-It is executed when a particular event is dispatched.
+- **subscribe** [_@subscribe(subject: string, ...middleware)_]: The subscriber decorator is annotated at the top of a subscriber function (contained in a stream class).
+It is executed when data is pushed to a particular subject is dispatched.

 ## Consumer

-The Octonet Consumer is used to listen for events dispatched from different topics on the **NATS server**.
+The Octonet Consumer is used to listen for events dispatched from different subjects on the **NATS server**.
 These events are then handled by event classes containing handler functions.

 ## Basic example